 100th Episode with your host Michael Kourosh

 On this Episode of Design Santa Barbara we celebrate our 100th Episode.
-Joining us for this festivities are a few of our past guest that we have had on our show through out all 10 seasons.
+Joining us for this festivities are a few of our past guest.
+We have had these guest on our show through out all 10 seasons.
 An award wining design show promoting local interior designers.

-Laura Welby, Certified Interior Designer, is now retired after being the instructor of the interior design at Santa Barbara City College.
-She has loved being a full time instructor at the college for the last 25 years and was also chair of the Drafting/CAD Department for the first 16 years.
-She brought the credit Interior Design Program back to the college in 2000.
-She has a Bachelor’s Degree in Architecture from Cal Poly Pomona and after graduation worked in local architectural and engineering offices for seven years and then had her own residential design business for eight years, remodeling and designing client’s homes as well as her own.
+Laura Welby, Certified Interior Designer, is now retired after being the instructor.
+From Interior design program at Santa Barbara City College.
+She has loved being a full time instructor at the college for the last 25 years.
+Was also chair of the Drafting/CAD Department for the first 16 years.
+Welby brought the credit Interior Design Program back to the college in 2000.
+She has a Bachelor’s Degree in Architecture from Cal Poly Pomona.
+After graduation worked in local architectural and engineering offices for seven years.
+Then had her own residential design business for eight years, remodeling and designing client’s homes as well as her own.
 Though teaching full time she continues to do consulting in interior design, specializing in kitchen design.

 Designer Maraya Droney